microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Starting the project_

-1. In the Select Folder dialog, choose a suitable folder for your Web site's code.
+1. Choose a suitable folder for your Web site's code.
 Then click the **Select Folder** button.

     ![Selecting a project folder](Images/build-codeselectfolder.png)